 That matters because handoff is not just an operations detail.
 It is part of how a business makes AI feel accountable.

 In higher-trust environments especially, callers want to know that a real person exists behind the system.
+This is also why honest, transparent AI builds more trust than systems that try to avoid escalation entirely.

 Why this matters even more in healthcare-adjacent or clinic contexts